nextflow-io/nextflow/docs/awscloud.rst

 The pipeline can be launched either in a local computer or a EC2 instance.
 The latter is suggested for heavy or long running workloads.

-Pipeline input data can be stored to be stored either locally or in a `S3 <https://aws.amazon.com/s3/>`_ bucket.
+Pipeline input data can be stored either locally or in a `S3 <https://aws.amazon.com/s3/>`_ bucket.
 The pipeline execution must specifies a AWS Storage bucket where jobs intermediate results are stored with the ``-bucket-dir`` command line options.
 For example::